 Angst?
 What Angst?: Nobody seems very bothered by the fact that Peter's dad was made into pie before the story even started.
-His mother mentions it offhandedly as if it were just a minor mishap.
+His mother mentions it offhandedly as if it was just a minor mishap.
 However in the 1991 animated musical that aired on HBO Family's "Storybook Musicals" Peter's mother does mention about what happened to Peter's dad in a more somber tone.

-First Installment Wins: While this is the first book created by Beatrix Potter to star Peter Rabbit, there is actually a sequel to it called The Tale of Benjamin Bunny where Peter's cousin Benjamin Bunny visits Peter and convinces him to head back to Mr Mcgregor's garden since Benjamin tells him that the Mcgregor's are out for the day.
+First Installment Wins: While this is the first book created by Beatrix Potter to star Peter Rabbit, there is actually a sequel to it called The Tale of Benjamin Bunny where Peter's cousin Benjamin Bunny visits Peter and convinces him to head back to Mr. McGregor's garden since Benjamin tells him that the McGregors are out for the day.
 Peter is still paranoid after the events that happened in the first book.
 Beatrix Potter later created stories titled "The Tale Of the Flopsy Bunnies" and "The Tale Of Mr Tod" which show Peter, Benjamin, and some of his sisters as fully grown bunnies.
 Despite their existence, the public will always remember the first Peter Rabbit story the most.

 Germans Love David Hasselhoff: Peter Rabbit is a lot more popular in the United States than in the United Kingdom which is the native country for the character.
 Heck, most of the animated adaptations of the book were actually from American animation companies over the past couple of decades, while only two were made in Britain.